tozd/docker-cron/README.md

 When `cron` daemon runs, it stores its environment into `/dev/shm/cron-environment` file.
 You cron scripts can then source this file (`. /dev/shm/cron-environment`) to gain access to environment variables provided to Docker container.
 Only root processes can access this file.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-cron), if you need to fork the project there.